lilyball/git-scripts/README.md

 Finds the oldest merge in the first-parent history of a given branch that a given commit is reachable from.
 This can be said to be the merge that introduced a commit into a given branch.
 See `git find-merge --help` for details.

+## `git-find-tree`

+Finds the full path to a given filename path in a given tree-ish.
+This may optionally produce output that refers to the file's blob, for use with other git commands.
+See `git find-tree --help` for details.